 Businesses are showing no sign of delaying growth or innovation plans, and with very little talent to see them to fruition, it appears as though contracted professionals and blended workforces present the perfect solution.
 As long as there’s demand, the market will always answer with healthy supply.

-Matt Weston, Director, Robert Half UK
+Matt Weston, Managing Director, Robert Half UK

 Matt has worked for Robert Half for more than 18 years; he began his career as a recruitment consultant for Robert Half Finance and Accounting in 1999.
 Matt quickly excelled as a top consultant and earned a number of prestigious awards including being recognised four times as Robert Half’s worldwide number one consultant.
 With extensive experience in financial recruitment in the UK, Matt is a familiar industry figure and a valuable spokesperson on current trends affecting the market.